Keto Diet App - Free Download Keto Diet App - Free Download

 ✔ Shellfish free

-Nutritional values (per serving, 4 meatballs)
+Nutritional values (per 4 meatballs)

 Net carbs4.3 grams